-Nominees/awardees may not receive more than one AIAA award for the same accomplishment or body of work.
+Nominees/awardees may not receive more than one AIAA National award for the same accomplishment or body of work.
+Nominating the same person for multiple AIAA National awards during the same nomination cycle is not allowed.
 Careful consideration should be given when nominating to ensure that the relevant accomplishments of the nominee are presented clearly and precisely, so that overlap between prior and future awards does not exist.
-This guideline applies to all awards, including awards where AIAA is a partner, but it does not apply to AIAA lectureships or to fellows and honorary fellows honors.
+It is highly encouraged for AIAA Section or Regional award winners to submit a nomination for the corresponding or appropriate National award.
+This guideline applies to all awards, including awards where AIAA is a partner, but does not apply to AIAA lectureships or to Associate Fellows, Fellows and Honorary Fellows Honors.

 Up to four co-recipients may be nominated for the same award if permitted in the award description and is subject to the nomination procedures and page limit.
 Their names should be indicated as “nominee” on the nomination form, with their contact information listed.
 It is suggested that the nominator contact AIAA Honors and Awards prior to preparation of the nomination to confirm award specifics.